bigardone/bigardone.github.com/source/blog/2018-01-06-phoenix-elm-landing-page-pt-3.html.markdown

 ```

 Using `HTTPoison.Base` gives us mostly all the functionality that we need
 out of the box.
-The verify/1 function receives a token and sends an HTTP
+The `verify/1` function receives a token and sends an HTTP
 request against the specified URL, with the `secret_key` and the user's
 token.
 Depending on the result, it returns a tuple with the `:ok` atom and
-the processed body using the process_response_body function, or one
+the processed body using the `process_response_body/1` function, or one
 containing `:error` and the response.
 To finish the client, we need to set
 the value of `@secret_key` in the application's config: